Thursday, August 13, 2009

 Today I got the front-seat view of a little movie I like to call "National leaders are absurdly influential on the psychology of individuals."

-I opened my office window to a sunny day and felt a movie-like euphoria (complete with birds chirping and babies laughing): Bush is gone and, more importantly, Obama is The President.
+I opened my office window to a sunny day and felt a movie-like euphoria (complete with birds chirping and babies laughing): Bush is gone and, more importantly, Obama is President.

-I’m reading articles about “getting used to the new president,” as if our national senses have been numbed by 2 Bush terms and must be reawakened to adjust to positive feelings towards our leader.
+I’m reading articles about “getting used to the new president,” as if our national senses have been numbed by two Bush terms and must be reawakened to adjust to positive feelings towards our leader.

 While I don’t yet burst with pride every time I explain, soy de Estados Unidos, I can see a light at the end of the awkwardness-as-a-result-of-my-nationality tunnel.
 And watching his speech from Venezuela made me yearn for the chance to be in Washington and feel the energy of his symbolic triumph.